-The OGC IP Team will provide monthly progress reports pertaining to the current status of the OWS-5 initiative to the sponsors.
+The OGC IP Team will provide monthly progress reports to the sponsors pertaining to the current status of the OWS-7 initiative.
 The OGC IP Team and the sponsors intend to provide regular status reports about the program to the OGC Technical Committee, Planning Committee, and the OGC Strategic Member Advisory Committee.
-Currently the OWS-5 lead up activities and development phase will coincide with two OGC Technical Committee and Planning Committee meetings.
+Currently the OWS-7 lead up activities and development phase will coincide with two OGC Technical Committee and Planning Committee meetings.
 At that time the participants will present interface designs to the TC.
 Demonstration scenarios and the architecture to support those demonstrations will be included in the presentation.